 6) BT is there also.

-Beyond the focus above on IEEE 802.11 standards, there is also IEEE 802.15.4g and Zigbee in the band that are not even mentioned in the consultation.
+Beyond the focus above on IEEE 802.11 standards, there is also IEEE 802.15.4g and Zigbee in the adjacent band that are not even mentioned in the consultation.
 They should be considered and analysed before action is taken.
+For example, following the National Infrastructure rollout plan, in excess of 100 million devices will be operating on ZigBee technology across the entire UK territory in urban and rural areas beyond 2020, including smart meters, gateways and consumer access devices.
 Along with that, even though Bluetooth is mentioned as a user of the 2400 MHz band, no real analysis was done and if the Bluetooth community has any feedback on this proposal.
-Again, more reasons why the proposal should be put on hold pending further study.

-[Text needs to be worked on]

 7) Why tie this 10MHz to the other bands? / Conclusion

-Considering concerns brought out above and from others, why is this 10 MHz from 2390 to 2400 MHz part of this proposal?
-Opening up these 10MHz should at minimum be put on hold pending further analysis on effects to the operations above 2400 MHz, or be removed from the proposal totally.
+Considering concerns brought out above, why is this 10 MHz from 2390 to 2400 MHz part of this proposal?
+Opening up this 10 MHz should at minimum be put on hold pending further analysis on effects to the operations above 2400 MHz or be removed from the proposal totally.

-[Text needs to be worked on]